SmartrMail is all about making gainz.

 Your welcome email needs to have a clear call to action.
 I personally recommend offering customers a discount off their first order, as I find this helps push them off the fence and into paying customers.
 However, you can opt to educate them about your product, ask them to follow you on social media, or read a few of your blog posts.

 To learn more, check out our guide on welcome emails here.

 The health and fitness niche is arguably one of the best industries to cross-sell to your customers.

 For example, if a customer purchases a pre-workout supplement, then you might want to cross-sell an intra- or post-workout shake to them.

 If a customer only purchases from a specific part of your store, you could send an email asking them to try other items in your store.

-Paleo Robbie is a food delivery service that cooks meals each morning for their customers and offers an online grocery service where they delivery produce.
+Paleo Robbie is a food delivery service that cooks meals each morning for their customers and offers an online grocery service where they deliver produce.

 They offer distinct services.